Bozkov

 Bozkov is a municipality and village in Semily District in the Liberec Region of the Czech Republic.
 It has about 600 inhabitants.
 It is known for the Bozkovské Dolomite Caves.

+Etymology

+The initial name of the village was most likely Boskov and the name was derived from the personal name Bosek, meaning "Bosek's (court)".
+Perhaps due to a clerical error, the name was corrupted to Bozkov.